mine-cetinkaya-rundel/website/content/_index.md

   pedagogy, with an emphasis on computing, reproducible research, student-centered learning, and open-source education.
 I work on integrating computation into the undergraduate statistics curriculum, using reproducible research methodologies and analysis of real and complex datasets.
-In Fall 2021, I'm teaching STA/ISS 313 - Advanced Data Visualization.
-Find out more about the course [here](https://www.vizdata.org/)!
+In Spring 2022, I'm teaching STA 210 - Regression Analysis.
+Find out more about the course [here](https://sta210-s22.github.io/website/)!
 In addition to my academic position, I also work with [RStudio](http://rstudio.com/), where I focus primarily on education for open-source R packages as well as building resources and tools for educators teaching statistics and data science with R and RStudio.